Updated Bounds on Sum of Neutrino Masses in Various Cosmological Scenarios: Results on

 A prior on $H_0$ helps to break the degeneracy between $\sum m_{\nu}$ and $H_0$ in the Planck data.
 In Figure~\ref{fig:7} we demonstrate the same.
 Addition of the R16 prior ($H_0 = 73.24\pm 1.74$ km/sec/Mpc) leads to even stronger bounds than BAO data; TT+lowP+R16 yields $\sum m_{\nu} <$ 0.134 eV at 95\% C.L., whereas with TTTEEE+lowP+R16 it is $\sum m_{\nu} <$ 0.125 eV.
 A very aggressive bound of $\sum m_{\nu} < 0.091$ eV for $\Lambda CDM + \sum m_{\nu}$ is obtained with TTTEEE+BAO+PAN+R16+$\tau 0p055$, while the bound with TT+BAO+PAN+R16+$\tau 0p055$ is a bit relaxed at $\sum m_{\nu} < 0.117$ eV.
 These might be the most stringent bounds ever reported in literature within the minimal $\Lambda CDM + \sum m_{\nu}$ model.
+However, note that in Table~\ref{table:4}, TT + R16 + $\tau 0p055$ yields a bound of $\sum m_{\nu} <$ 0.121 eV, which shows us that BAO and PAN do not contribute significantly above the combination of CMB+R16.
 One can visualize from Figure~\ref{fig:4} that the R16 data prefers neutrinos with lower mass much more, due to the preference of significantly higher values of $H_0$ as shown in Figure~\ref{fig:5} and the strong anti-correlation present between $H_0$ and $\sum m_{\nu}$.
 However, as stated before, we need to be cautious with the interpretation of such tight mass bounds, since they are driven by the large 3.4 $\sigma$ tension between Planck and R16 measurements of the Hubble constant and since there seems to be no agreement among datasets on the value of $H_0$.
+While we do not use the lensing data, bounds with Planck 2015 and 2018 lensing data can be found in \cite{Planck2015} and \cite{Aghanim:2018eyx} respectively.

 We notice the bounds can be strengthened further by removal of the DR7 Main Galaxy Sample (MGS) from the BAO data, as can be seen in Tables~\ref{table:4} and \ref{table:5}.
 We have denoted the MGS removed dataset simply as BAO -- MGS.
 We find that TT + BAO -- MGS + PAN + $\tau 0p055$ prefers an $H_0 = 67.88^{+0.55}_{-0.56}$ km/sec/Mpc which is a bit higher than TT + BAO + PAN + $\tau 0p055$, which prefers $H_0 = 67.71 \pm 0.55$ km/sec/Mpc.
 The preference of MGS sample for lower $H_0$ values has been discussed in \cite{doi:10.1093/mnras/stv154}.
 The lack of MGS data improves the mass bounds to $\sum m_{\nu} < 0.141$ eV for TT + BAO -- MGS + PAN + $\tau 0p055$, and $\sum m_{\nu} < 0.113$ eV for TTTEEE + BAO -- MGS + PAN + $\tau 0p055$.
 Adding the R16 prior, we get $\sum m_{\nu} < 0.109$ eV and $\sum m_{\nu} < 0.089$ eV respectively.